Stop Memorizing Solutions: The 80/20 of Patterns

 Solve problems in order: fundamental, then easy, then medium, then hard.
 Each problem reinforces the same mental model with a new wrinkle, not a new model entirely.

 The critical step is the second one.
-Most platforms skip it entirely.
+It gets skipped almost everywhere.
 They show you a pattern, then throw problems at you.
 The assumption is that you'll pick up identification through exposure.
-Some engineers do.
+Some do.
 Most don't, because they never explicitly train the discrimination skill: "this problem is a sliding window, that nearly identical problem is two pointers, and this is why."

 💡 Tip